elstamey/wwcrdu-presentations/speaker_workshop.md

 - Write a short blurb (speaker bio, articles, etc)
 - Write a longer bio (website, blog, etc)

 - Use descriptive language
 - Use action verbs
 - Sound Excited!

 --

-# Final edits:
+# Final edits

 - Use the tools you have
 - Quantify with data
-- Invert the negatives
+- Turn negatives into positives
 - Give credit to personal experience

 --